 Sandy enjoys collaborating with interdisciplinary teams on challenging projects and idea-driven solutions.
 Clients appreciate her ability to balance vision and pragmatism to produce plans and designs that are actionable and catalytic.
 Her community plans have effectively guided change in new and existing; rural and urban; local and international communities.
 She has worked with diverse clients on visioning, spatial plans, and policy frameworks.

 Sandy has a diverse and award-winning design portfolio of built projects in the Northern Rockies and Pacific Northwest regions.
 She seeks to understand each site within a larger context of ecology, time, culture, and community values.
 Sandy often works with scientists, engineers, designers and artists to gain an understanding of and creatively express the unique character and values of the places she is entrusted to work.

-RENEE FREIER // Senior Associate
+RENEE FREIER // Principal

 Renee’s 20 plus years of experience includes landscape design and master planning in both the public and private sectors.
 As a registered landscape architect and project manager, she has designed landscapes for a breadth of projects ranging from parks, botanic gardens, and natural areas to streetscapes and urban plazas; schools and play areas; and single family residential gardens.
 Renee is a LEED Accredited Professional with a background in natural resources.
 She designs to achieve aesthetic, ecological, and sustainable goals.

 Renee enjoys working in an interdisciplinary team environment where her strong technical and communication skills take a project from concept through construction in a creative and effective manner.
 A focus of her work is designing with plants and landforms to create living spaces that work well for people and inspire positive interaction with the natural and built environments.